advaitguje7/TablaGestures/README.md

 A real-time computer vision system that allows a user to count through Indian classical rhythm cycles (taals) on their hand using thumb–finger gestures.

-The system maps thumb pinches to discrete beats (matras), displays the corresponding bol, and supports gesture-based tala switching.
+The system maps thumb pinches to discrete beats (matras), displays the corresponding bol, and supports gesture-based tala switching through MediaPipe and OpenCV.

 ## Quickstart